 Our project involves using free virtual tour building software called WalkInto, 360′ cameras (Ricoh Theta S) and Google Street View as a storytelling platform for youth.
 Our students will share stories of their upbringing, culture, and traditions, and to discuss the issues that affect them.
 We hope to increase awareness of some of the challenges Indigenous communities face, and foster hope in the connections we create in order to spread positive messaging and resilience.
 This project will teach skills that actively prepare learners for the 21st century, one of our board’s improvement planning priorities, including (but not limited to): critical thinking, communicating ideas, understanding media, working with various technologies, and collaborating in teams.

 Image Captures: Out in the Field

 WWU endeavors to complete 360’ image captures in the Indigenous communities along the James Bay coast / Treaty 9 territory to, quite literally, put the students’ communities on the map.
 These communities include, but are not limited to: Peawanuck, Fort Albany, Kashechewan, Attawapiskat, Constance Lake, Moosonee, Moose Factory, and finally Mattagami First Nation, where students have captured their first 360’ images.
-These images will be the backdrop for their stories – inviting viewers to immerse themselves in the sights, sounds, and knowledge of these communities by walking with them.
-The students lead the way.
+These images will be the backdrop for their stories, inviting viewers to immerse themselves in the sights, sounds, and knowledge of these communities by walking with them as students lead the way.